 - Fighting corruption

-The Civil Society 20 (C20) summit is scheduled for June 17-19 in Melbourne, Australia.
-At this summit, CSO representatives will publish their recommendations for the G20 leaders.
+The Civil Society 20 (C20) summit was held June 20-21 in Melbourne, Australia.
+At this summit, CSO representatives discussed major issues and finalized their recommendations for the G20 leaders.